 What makes my work so great is that I get to do crafts with kids, go bowling with middle schoolers, ride horses with high schoolers and camp with college students.
 At the same time, I am able to talk with parents about the challenges of parenting today, explore the gift of being a woman of faith with other women, and volunteer at a food bank side by side with people of every generation.
 I truly love what I do!

 During the 10:30 Sunday worship service, small children may be taken to our nursery where they are watched over by one of our caring professional attendants.
-Elois Gardner and Courtney Roberson alternate Sunday childcare so you may worship and nourish your spirit knowing your small children are playing games, napping, doing crossword puzzles, snacking, and being entertained in a kind, caring and responsible environment.
-Check the church calendar to see who is attending the nursery each Sunday.
+Elois Gardner and Ruth Collins alternate Sunday childcare so you may worship and nourish your spirit knowing your small children are playing games, napping, doing crossword puzzles, snacking, and being entertained in a kind, caring and responsible environment.

 During the 10:30 Sunday worship service, small children may be taken to our nursery where they are watched over by one of our caring professional attendants.
-Courtney Roberson and Elois Gardner alternate Sunday childcare so you may worship and nourish your spirit knowing your small children are playing games, napping, doing crossword puzzles, snacking, and being entertained in a kind, caring and responsible environment.
-Check the church calendar to see who is attending the nursery each Sunday.
+Ruth Collins and Elois Gardner alternate Sunday childcare so you may worship and nourish your spirit knowing your small children are playing games, napping, doing crossword puzzles, snacking, and being entertained in a kind, caring and responsible environment.